 The Council recognises the importance of biodiversity and geodiversity, and has prepared a Local Plan that will seek to protect sites of recognised importance; it will also seek to protect areas of land that are functionally linked to areas which are of International and / or National importance.
+Development proposals will be expected to protect, maintain and enhance the district's biodiversity and geodiversity, and other green and blue infrastructure functions, through the appropriate location of uses, sympathetic design, sustainable construction techniques and appropriate mitigation measures.

-Lancaster district is not immune to the effects of Climate Change, in particular the associated risks from extreme weather events and increasing levels of rainfall.
-The Local Plan has been prepared in consultation with the Environment Agency, Lancashire County Council (the Lead Local Flood Authority for Lancaster district) and United Utilities to ensure that flood risk issues are clearly considered and flood resilience is addressed.
-The impacts of future growth will not create new flooding issues or exacerbate existing problems and seeks to reduce flood risk overall.
+Lancaster district is not immune to the effects of Climate Change, in particular the associated risks from extreme weather events and increasing levels of rainfall and sea level rise.
+The Local Plan has been prepared in consultation with the Environment Agency, Lancashire County Council (the Lead Local Flood Authority for Lancaster district) and United Utilities to ensure that flood risk issues are clearly considered, and flood resilience is addressed, and - The impacts of future growth will not create new flooding issues or exacerbate existing problems and seeks to reduce flood risk overall.